 CEPT analysed the usage of the unpaired terrestrial 2 GHz bands and came to the conclusion that those bands were mostly unused.
 In summary, the band 1900-1920 MHz, although licensed in many countries, remained largely unused, and the use of frequencies in the band 2010-2025 MHz had only been authorised in few countries.

-The pairing of 1900/1905-1920 MHz with 2090/2095-2110 MHz, as well as 1900-1920 MHz with 2010-2025 MHz (limiting the pairing to 2x15 MHz), or even external pairing, were investigated within CEPT but considered inappropriate.
+The pairing of 1900/1905-1920 MHz with 2090/2095-2110 MHz, as well as an internal pairing of 1900-1920 MHz with 2010-2025 MHz (limiting the pairing to 2x15 MHz), or even external pairing, were investigated within CEPT for cellular mobile mass market applications but considered inappropriate.
 Increased complexity (additional bands) in User Equipment (UE) design compared to very limited benefits for the cellular mobile community led to lack of support from Industry.

 Thus, further investigations were considered needed to develop a suitable ECC framework for those bands, focusing on alternative uses in the unpaired sub-bands (1900-1920 MHz and 2010-2025 MHz) other than for the provision of mobile electronic communications services through terrestrial cellular networks.